 If you are having a student summer research assistant (SRA) or requesting a volunteer (any research assistant not paid through Middlebury College) this summer, the position must be approved by Undergraduate Research.

-Submit the SRA Form by 4/19 for Housing On Campus (or 4/23 at the latest): Faculty need to complete the SRA form once they have identified funding and a student.
+Submitting the SRA Form: Faculty need to complete the SRA form once they have identified funding and a student.
 This will get you on our list and we can work with you and other offices on campus to follow up on or resolve any issues.
-If the student will be on campus, the form will need to be completed by April 23.
+Forms were due 4/23/21 for housing on campus.
 For remote workers the form is due two weeks prior to the start date to allow enough time to set up the position.

 The below information is still for reference only.
 Projects involving travel need to follow all federal, state, local and Middlebury COVID guidelines and may need additional permissions.

 For approval, you must submit a Summer Research Assistant form.